jasonadams023/xtdd/README.md

 Xtreme Test Driven Development.
 Project to generate code based on tests.

-## Use
+## Setup

-Takes in a given folder, looks for a `test` folder and generates code in the `src` folder under the given folder (alongside the `test` folder).
+Clone the repo from here: [github](https://github.com/jasonadams023/xtdd)

+To build use: `./gradlew build`

+To run use: `./run.sh`

-Pass in the root directory of the project you would like to generate code for to the run script.
+Pass in the root directory of a project you would like to run the project on to the run script.
 Ex:
 `./run.sh ./example/`